 You’re under close medical supervision, especially in the initial phase of treatment.
 You have blood tests every two weeks for the first two months, monthly for the following two months, and then as needed.
 You have scans every few months to check whether the drugs are working.

 The cancer is in my bone marrow and bones, most significantly in my spine.
-Bone mets weakens your bones and puts you at risk of fracture, so I’m also back on the bone-strengthening drug, zoledronic acid or Zometa.
-I have that monthly too – via infusion, like chemo, on the same day I have the fulvestrant injections.
+Bone mets weakens your bones and puts you at risk of what are called “skeletal related events”.
+These include fracture, radiotherapy or surgery to the bone, and spinal cord compression or surgery to bone.
+To reduce the risk of these SREs happening, I’m back on the bone-strengthening drug, zoledronic acid or Zometa.
+I had that for a while after my active treatment for primary breast cancer ended; it was supposed to reduce the risk of it coming back.
+I have Zometa monthly too – via infusion, like chemo, on the same day I have the fulvestrant injections.
 The infusion itself takes 15 – 20 minutes.
 Zometa can also ease the pain that comes with bone mets.
 On the downside, as I mentioned when I started taking it before, it can also occasionally cause a very nasty condition called osteonecrosis of the jaw.

 Fulvestrant is a hormonal therapy that aims to help shrink or slow the growth of metastatic breast cancer such as mine that feeds on oestrogen.
 Abemaciclib is what’s called “targeted therapy”, ie it’s a type of drug that targets specific characteristics of cancer cells, such as a protein that allows the cancer cells to grow in a rapid or abnormal way.
 Abemaciclib is one of a class of drugs called CDK4/6 inhibitors, which work by targeting two crucial cell division proteins, CDK4 and CDK6.